 Fatehpur Sikri is a deserted fort city in the Agra district of Uttar Pradesh, India.
 UNESCO declared this complex as a World Heritage Site in 1986.
 It is one of the best heritage sites in India and also a popular place to visit from Agra and also among ideal weekend getaway from Delhi.
 Akbar, the greatest Mughal Emperor, was commissioned Fatehpur Sikri in 1569 AD.
 The city was constructed to honour Sufi saint, Sheikh Salim Chisti, who used to live in a cavern on the ridge at Sikri.
 This city served as the capital of the Mughal Empire from 1571 till 1585 AD.

 Fatehpur Sikri is one of the best preserved collections of Indian Mughal architecture.
 The complex was built with an amalgamation of Indian, Persian and Islamic architecture.
 The city is bounded on three sides by a 6 km long wall, which is fortified by towers and has seven gates.
 It consists of beautiful palaces, halls, and mosques.
-The complex has various structures such as Jama masjid, Buland Darwaza, tomb of Sheikh Salim Chisti, Khas Mahal, Panch Mahal, Khwabgah, Diwan-i-Khas, Anup Talao and Diwan-i-Am.
+Jama masjid, Buland Darwaza, tomb of Sheikh Salim Chisti, Khas Mahal, Panch Mahal, Khwabgah, Diwan-i-Khas, Anup Talao and Diwan-i-Am are the popular places to visit in Fatehpur Sikri.

 Bodh Gaya, Bihar